 Major: A major is a sequence of courses in an academic discipline.
 The minimum number of credit hours required for each major is listed with that major.
 The maximum number of credit hours permitted for a major is 75 credit hours.
-All major courses must be passed with a grade of C- or higher.
+All major courses must be passed with a grade of C- or higher or as specified by the major.

-The following is a list of the majors available through the Center for Professional Advancement's degree Completion programs:
+The following is a list of the majors available through the Adult Degree Completion programs: